An avid fisherman, Youtube creator, and writer, hbng84 is also a devoted husband who, when tasked with DIY projects, delivers!

 - Small Drill Bit for boring out the popper body where the tube will be inserted

 - Drying Wheel to slowly turn the popper body while the epoxy (or nail polish) dries

 Note: These are suggested tools and can be readily substituted with other tools as needed.

-This was based on the typical size bait fish in a local pond frequented by the author.
+- This was based on the typical size of baitfish in a local pond frequented by the author.

-Although not required, an Xacto Miter Box and Saw were used to cut the Balsa Wood.
+- Although not required, a Xacto Miter Box and Saw were used to cut the Balsa Wood.
 These can be readily substituted by other tools.

-Other suggested tools include a Dremel Tool, a small Hand Drill, or a Sanding Block.
-All can be used to shape and turn the Balsa Wood to its final shape.
+- Other suggested tools include a Dremel Tool, a small Hand Drill, or a Sanding Block.
+All can be used to shape and turn the Balsa Wood into its final shape.